 Regardless of what your reasons might be for owning or wanting an electric baseboard heating system – whether for whole or a partial-home application, here are four common problems you should be aware of:

-Soot or smoke emissions – It’s important to keep the exterior of your baseboard heaters clean; otherwise, the enclosed heating element in each unit can burn any dirt or other debris that collects on the covers.
-Therefore, clean each unit once a week with a damped cloth, but only after shutting the unit off and it’s cool to the touch.
+It’s important to keep the exterior of your baseboard heaters clean; otherwise, the enclosed heating element in each unit can burn any dirt or other debris that collects on the covers.
+Luckily, cleaning your baseboard heaters is quite simple.

 If you have questions before purchasing one or more electric baseboard heating units or a problem with your current heaters, contact DiBiase Heating & Cooling today.
 For your added peace of mind, we service, repair, and install all types of home heating systems.